Rise to Success: Career Highlights of Alex Rodriguez

 1993: Drafted by the Mariners

-July 8, 1994: Major League Debut
+July 8, 1994: MLB Debut

 On July 8, 1994, Alex Rodriguez debuted in the major leagues as a starting shortstop, becoming just the third 18-year-old major league shortstop since 1900.
-He was also the first 18-year-old major league player since 1978 and the youngest position player in Seattle history.
+He was the first 18-year-old major league player since 1978 and the youngest position player in Seattle history.
 He remains the last 18-year-old to play in an MLB game, as of the end of the 2024 season.

-1994: Debut with the Seattle Mariners
+1994: Debut with Seattle Mariners

 In 1994, Alex Rodriguez began his MLB career with the Seattle Mariners.

-1996: Became Mariners' starting Shortstop and Won Batting Title
+1996: Became Mariners' Starting Shortstop

 In 1996, Alex Rodriguez became the Mariners' starting shortstop, won the major league batting title, and finished second in voting for the AL MVP Award.

-1996: Founding of A-Rod Corp
+1996: A-Rod Corp Founded

 In 1996, Alex Rodriguez founded A-Rod Corp, a holding company.